Adrianjewell91/how-to-code/README.md

     - Ask clarifying questions and assume nothing.
     - Put yourself in a lot of situations where peers point out a test case that you hadn’t thought of yourself, and deal with the embarrassment that you didn’t think of it yourself.
 2. Coming up with strategies:
-    - Think of more test cases and observe how they are similar to each other.
+    If it is hard to come up with strategy, think first of more test cases and observe how they are similar to each other.
 Find the patterns.
 Write them down.
 If all of the test cases share something in common, then that information could be useful in how to get the inputs from the outputs.
 Test out the observation by seeing if there is a way to explain how the output comes from the input, in terms of the observed similarity.
     For example, lets say that I want to write some code that passes these three test cases, only these test cases, and no other test cases:

             [2, -1, 1] => [1, -1, 2]